prometheus/docs/content/governance.md

 The ex-member is
 * removed from the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 In case of forced removal, no approval is needed.
 * removed from the [GitHub organization][gh] and related organizations and repositories.
+Optionally, they can retain maintainership of one or more repositories if the [team](#team-members) agrees.
 * removed from the [team mailing list][team].
 * announced as removed to CNCF.
 We will explicitly request reconfirmation of removal from CNCF.
 * removed from shared password storage.
 All passwords, API tokens, etc are cycled.